KiraToms/acel/README.md

 Once all your events are created click on the **Save File** button to generate and automatically download the configuration file.

+## Test the tool online
+You can test the ACEL Toolbox online via https://lazy-jade-armadillo-cape.cyclic.app/upload/